NEAL CONAN, HOST:

 Stanford computer science professor Andrew Ng put his machine learning class online last year, and to his surprise, more than 100,000 students showed up.
 To reach that many students in traditional settings, he said, I would have to teach my normal Stanford class for 250 years.
 This is different from online universities and the lectures that many colleges have put online for free for years.
 This class was interactive, with quizzes, questions and answers, a grade and a certificate of completion.
 Now, Andrew Ng's new company, Coursera, which he founded with his colleague Daphne Koller, offers anyone unprecedented access to classes from top universities in more than three dozen subjects, all for free.

 If you've taken classes online, what works, and what are the problems?
 Give us a call: 800-989-8255.
-Email us: email@example.com.
-And you can also join the conversation on our website.
+Email us: firstname.lastname@example.org.
+And you can also join the conversation at our website.
 That's at npr.org, click on TALK OF THE NATION.
 Andrew Ng joins us now by smartphone from Mountain View in California.
 Nice to have you with us today.

 ANDREW NG: Hi.
 Thanks for having me.

 CONAN: How soon after you posted this class online did you realize that you were on to something big?

 NG: You know, it was - I think within two days of posting something online, there were thousands of students signed on, which were a lot more students than I had ever taught before in my life.
 And in the following months, we built up to 100,000.
 That was a big surprise to all of us, that there were this many students wanting to learn about machine learning.

 CONAN: Machine learning.
 This is obviously a very advanced science course.
 Are there that many - I guess there are that many people pretty interested in it.